ScaledMarkets/dabl/README.md

 see [TBD]().

 The output of the compiler is a Java object model.
 The object model is defined by the Abstract Syntax Tree at the end of the dabl.sablecc grammar file.
-For am example of calling the object model, see [TBD]().
+The object model can be accessed at runtime; thus, one can build a tool that compiles DABL files and then operates on the resulting object model.
+For an example of accessing the object model, see [TBD]().